yuqiii-wang/KnowledgeNotes/languages/cpp/ref_and_ptr/smart_ptr.md

 Dangling pointers and wild pointers are pointers that do not point to a valid object of the appropriate type.
 Weak pointers are used to "try" access the pointer to see if it is a dangling pointer by `lock()`.

+Weak pointer manages more reference count than shared pointer, as it needs to track

 ```cpp
 // empty definition
 std::shared_ptr<int> sptr;